selma-Bentaiba/selma-Bentaiba.github.io/_notes/wl_4.markdown

 - In the evening I worked on the blog.
 I didnt get much done here, but I did sure understand a lot of things clearer.
 - I really want to get a majority portion of the blog done tomorrow.
 I think if I have each section written down first.
 Then I can work on the visuals, after which I can work on the code.
 If I finish the writing of sections tomorrow.
 I can hopefully wrap everything up this month.
 - I also learnt about the 12 rules of animation, and started reading the book on shadders.
 They pretty dope.

+Day 7->

+- I litreally spent the whole day working on the SD blog, goddamn is it tough stuff.
+I never knew maths could be so complex haha.
+But it's fun I do enjoy it.
+- Today I was wondering why I go so far to make sure everything is just right, that is when it hit me.
+The words Pramit (my mentor in my 2nd intership) told me "Everything is art if you see it that way, I see the code that I write as art" and that changed everything for me.
+I do not see these blogs as mere writings, but my thoughts, my time, my work, a part of me itself as art.
+And when you create art, You do not create how long it takes.
+You have a vision that you want to bring to life.
+And that is exactly what I am trying to do now.
+- Hopefully in the future I am able to write the books I have in my head at the moment, I am able to create the library that is in my head.
+It will all be so much fun.